PyBlade/pyblade-articles/articles/maintaining-a-websocket-connection/maintaining-a-websocket-connection.md

 Variables that were created within the context are not lost when exiting it, a context is not it's own namespace which is subject to garbage collection when exiting the context.

-### Takeaway from Contexts

-A context generator defines how we enter and exit a block of code using the `with` and `as` keywords.
+>A context generator defines how we enter and exit a block of code using the `with` and `as` keywords.
 Data stored in memory is not lost when we exit the context.
+{: .prompt-tip }

 ## Async